Understanding Tax Audits in Canada

 No distinction is made based on the filing method nor on who prepared the return.

-What Happens in Tax Audits?
+What Happens During Tax Audits in Canada?

 An audit is not a cause for concern ... unless you have engaged in tax avoidance or tax evasion.